autay27/boccam/userstudy/exercise.md

 This exercise is meant to help you get used to the Occam 1 programming language and the Browser Occam website.
-For a full reference of Occam, see this page (tba).
+For a full reference of Occam, you can try [this page](https://www.wotug.org/occam/documentation/oc21refman.pdf) although it is for a later version of the language.
+All the features you need to know should be given in the examples.

 **Exercise 1.** Take a look at the following code.